Misquoted No More: Securely Extracting F* Programs with IO: Conclusion and Future Work

+Improving the performance of the relational quotation metaprogram for refinement types is necessary before doing other extensions.
+We show how to support refinement types by defining a typing relation that computes a precondition and has one typing rule specific to refinements.
+Having the precondition as an argument on each typing rule consumes a lot of memory because the precondition grows with the size of the derivation.
+The metaprogram also overuses the subtyping rule (\ls{QRef}), by using it in all position where typing information comes from the environment, but not all positions require subtyping.

 In the future, we would like to connect \seiostar{} with \sciostar{} ~\cite{sciostar}, the previous secure compilation framework for verified \fstar{} programs with IO, already discussed at the end of \autoref{sec:related} above.
-This raises several challenges though: First, while \sciostar{} turns some of the refinement types and pre-/post-conditions on the interface between program and context into dynamic checks, the compiled programs produced by \sciostar{} can still make use of these features (\EG internally).
-We believe relational quotation can be extended to these features, but this is made challenging by the fact that in \fstar{} logical facts from the context (\EG refinements on arguments or function pre-conditions) can be used automatically by the SMT solver, without any syntactic marker in the program.
-Second, \sciostar{} works around \fstar's lack of general effect polymorphism by making use of a restricted form called flag polymorphism to model that the context is prevented from directly calling the IO primitives to avoid the access control done by a reference monitor.
-Third, \sciostar{} makes use of \fstar's effect mechanism, and while effects in \fstar{} can be reified to their underlying monadic representation~\cite{relational}, support for reasoning about the obtained monadic computations is at the moment still too limited to be able to do the extrinsic proofs that would be needed to connect \sciostar{} and \seiostar{}.
+This raises several challenges though: First, \sciostar{} works around \fstar's lack of general effect polymorphism by making use of a restricted form called flag polymorphism to model that the context is prevented from directly calling the IO primitives to avoid the access control done by a reference monitor.
+Second, \sciostar{} makes use of \fstar's effect mechanism, and while effects in \fstar{} can be reified to their underlying monadic representation~\cite{relational}, support for reasoning about the obtained monadic computations is at the moment still too limited to be able to do the extrinsic proofs that would be needed to connect \sciostar{} and \seiostar{}.

-It is worth noting that these challenges are specific to \fstar{} and the general idea of using relational quotation to split extraction into two distinct phases could also be applied to more standard dependently typed proof assistants like Rocq and Lean.
+It is worth noting that these two challenges are specific to \fstar{} and the general idea of using relational quotation to split extraction into two distinct phases could also be applied to more standard dependently typed proof assistants like Rocq and Lean.
 For instance, it would be interesting to combine and extend the ideas of both \sciostar{} and \seiostar{} and apply them to Loom~\cite{GladshteinPZKS26}, a recent verification framework for effectful Lean programs, which like \fstar{} is based on Dijkstra monads~\cite{dm4all}.
 This would also require extending relational quotation to more effects, but prior work on CakeML synthesis~\cite{cakeml-pure-synthesis, cakeml-effectful-synthesis} and relational compilation~\cite{rupicola} suggest this should be possible.

 \tbd{ Certifying extraction can be used to achieve end-to-end verified extraction.
 One example of that is the CakeML~\cite{cakeml} project: the compiler for CakeML is verified in HOL (from parsing to pretty-printing), and certifying extraction ~\cite{cakeml-pure-synthesis,cakeml-effectful-synthesis} (what they call synthesis) is used to extract the verified compiler.
 The compiler then provides guarantees not using translation validation, but by being end-to-end verified, which we know it satisfies because of the certifying process.
 Then to achieve end-to-end verified extraction, one has to formalize the meta-theory necessary to verify extraction, and to scale certifying extraction to the subset used to formalize the meta-theory.}